 Since this is a 4 cylinder engine, and direct injection pump cam is on the camshaft, the D.I. pump piston makes one stroke per firing event.
 I imagine peak pressure is developed about the time the of the injection event.

 To be honest I’m not sure when the injection event takes place.
-Since the fuel is injected directly into the combustion chamber, it doesn’t require the intake air flow to carry the fuel in.
+Fuel is injected directly into the combustion chamber.
+It doesn’t require the intake air flow to carry the fuel in.
 This would make it possible to change the D.I. injector timing from traditional port fuel injector timing.
-Maybe that will be my next experiment, setting up a 4 channel scope to check the crank position, cam position, and injector firing pulse.
+Maybe that will be my next experiment.
+I’ll set up a 4 channel scope to check the crank position, cam position, and injector firing pulse.